 Robyn Faucy-Washington guides non-profit and for-profit organizations to achieve aggressive and transformative results.
 Her specialties are revenue development, culture-shifting, marketing and defining, tracking, and verifying results.
 She doubled the annual income of two organizations.

 Robyn has held leadership roles with Big Brothers Big Sisters, Sylvan Learning Centers, and the American Cancer Society.
-She is currently the Chief Executive Officer of Neuro Challenge Foundation for Parkinson’s, in Sarasota, Florida, where in four years she increased both income and participant engagement by over 100%.
+She is currently the Chief Executive Officer of Neuro Challenge Foundation for Parkinson’s, in Sarasota, Florida, until June 2021.
+In five years she increased both income and participant engagement by over 100% for the organization.

 Robyn has been featured in Style Magazine and recognized as an Amazing Suncoast Woman by ABC7.
-She is currently the Chairperson of AIRPO—the Alliance for Independent and Regional Parkinson’s
+She is a past Chairperson of AIRPO—the Alliance for Independent and Regional Parkinson’s

 Organizations .
 She earned an undergrad degree in social sciences and a master’s degree in management with a concentration in leadership and organizational effectiveness.

-Robyn attributes her relentless determination to help groups to succeed to her upbringing.
+Robyn attributes her relentless determination to help groups to succeed to her upbringing by blue-collar, hardworking parents.
 Neither of her parents graduated from high school, and she has lived the circumstances that participants in many nonprofit organizations face.

 Contact Robyn at firstname.lastname@example.org